Cotton–Ropkey House

-Cotton–Ropkey House, also known as the Ropkey House, is a historic home located at Indianapolis, Marion County, Indiana.
-It was built about 1850, and is a two-story, three bay by four bay, transitional Italianate / Greek Revival style timber frame dwelling.
+Cotton–Ropkey House, also known as the Ropkey House, is a historic home located at Indianapolis, Indiana.
+It was built about 1850, and is a two-story, three-bay-by-four-bay, transitional Italianate / Greek Revival style timber frame dwelling.
 It has a hipped roof and is sheathed in clapboard siding.

 It was added to the National Register of Historic Places in 1984, and was delisted in 2017.